vault-innovation/.github/PULL_REQUEST_TEMPLATE.md

 # Checklist:

 - [ ] My code follows the [appropriate style guidelines](https://vaultinnovation.atlassian.net/wiki/spaces/VE/pages/229385/Coding+Standards)
-- [ ] I have performed a self-review of my code
-- [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
-- [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] New and existing unit tests pass locally with my changes
-- [ ] Any dependent changes have been merged and published in downstream modules